guanlanhu/guanlanhu.github.io/_pages/research.md

 <h4>1, Data-Driven Clinical Decision Support</h4>
 <br/>

 -  **Hu, G.\***, Anand, A.\*, Desai, P., Urteaga, I., Mamykina, L. (2025).
-Exploring approaches to computational representation and classification of user-generated meal logs. *(accepted, Journal of the American Medical Informatics Association)*
+Exploring approaches to computational representation and classification of user-generated meal logs. *(accepted on Nov 2025, Journal of the American Medical Informatics Association)*

--  Liu, Y., Zhao, M., **Hu, G.**, Zhang, Y., Stingone, J. (2025).
+-  Liu, Y., Zhao, M., **Hu, G.**, Zhang, Y., Stingone, J. (2026).
 Machine learning as a predictive tool for nutritional and inflammatory biomarkers in cancer type prediction. *(in preparation)*

 -  and more ongoing work!
 <br/>